-The policy environment for infrastructure owners and hydrogen end users in Washington and Oregon differs from that of operators in many other states.
-Specifically, hydrogen producers and consumers in Washington and Oregon must operate within the robust clean electricity and GHG emissions limitations of these states.
+The policy environment for infrastructure owners and hydrogen end users in Washington differs from that of operators in many other states.
+Specifically, hydrogen producers and consumers in Washington must operate within our state's robust clean electricity and GHG emissions limitations.
 Washington's Clean Energy Transformation Act (CETA) and Climate Commitment Act (CCA) act together to ensure that new loads will be served with clean electricity sources and that overall emissions, including emissions from imported electricity, will not increase.
-Oregon's HB 2021 has similar restrictions, limiting GHG emissions associated with electricity from major providers, with no exception for new loads such as hydrogen production.

-Broadly, these state policies are intended to decarbonize electric power delivery to ratepayers by the 2040s.
-The targets established in these laws are aggressive, and require that the region's electric utilities more than double current system capacity of non-emitting resources by 2030; and more than triple these resources by 2045.
+Our state's policies are intended to decarbonize electric power delivery to ratepayers by 2045.
+The targets established in these laws are aggressive and require that the region's electric utilities more than double current system capacity of non-emitting resources by 2030; and more than triple these resources by 2045.

-The state policies focus on decarbonization at a grid level, and they place the onus on electric utilities and major industrial customers to pursue least-cost, policy-compliant resources that will benefit all utility ratepayers.
+Washington's policies focus on decarbonization at a grid level, and they place the onus on electric utilities and major industrial customers to pursue least-cost, policy-compliant resources that will benefit all utility ratepayers.
 The policies also tacitly assume that the region's abundant supply of private- and federally-operated hydropower power generation - which supplies approximately two-thirds of the region's power - will continue to support and shape electric power deliveries and the addition of new carbon-free resources on the grid.

-As proposed by the U.S. Department of Treasury ("Treasury"), incrementality and temporal matching, specifically hourly matching, requirements do not recognize the contribution of abundant, carbon-free power in Washington and Oregon, and will drive over-build in the region that will result in project delays and substantial increases in the cost of producing hydrogen.
+As proposed by the U.S. Department of Treasury ("Treasury"), incrementality and temporal matching requirements - specifically hourly matching - do not recognize the contribution of abundant, carbon-free power in Washington, and will drive over-build in the region that will result in project delays and substantial increases in the cost of producing hydrogen.

 As it relates to cost, the sum impact of the "three pillar" approach is estimated to add significant cost to H2 projects.
 In addition to increased cost, projects will also face significant delays in the regional transmission queue, which currently averages four to six years for new projects.
-Delays of this magnitude in Washington and Oregon mean that a hydrogen producer is incentivized to cannibalize existing carbon-free projects in the transmission queue for use in qualifying Section 45V hydrogen generation - not for broader grid decarbonization.
+Delays of this magnitude in Washington mean that a hydrogen producer is incentivized to cannibalize existing carbon-free projects in the transmission queue for use in qualifying Section 45V hydrogen generation - not for broader grid decarbonization.